rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 expected output - a list of 1441 TPR1-GFP bound genes (file "TPR1_bound_genes.txt", as in ./output_files/TPR1_bound_genes.txt, Supplemental Data 2)

-## preparation of metaplots for the gene sets of interest
+## preparation of metaplots for gene sets of interest

-We prepared two R scripts to enable the research community to access our data without a need to process raw sequencing reads.
-In our opinion, metaplots help to reveal general patterns in the chromatin profiles of genes of interest.
-As a part of this preprint, we provide access only to TPR1-GFP ChIP-seq data, however there is a plan to extend this to other ChIP-seq data (Parker lab ChIP-seq data being prepared for release and publicly available data for critical TFs and chromatin marks).
+We prepared two R scripts to enable the research community to access our data without a need to process raw reads.
+In our opinion, metaplots help to reveal general patterns in the distribution of chromatin features at the genes of interest.
+As a part of this preprint, we provide access only to TPR1-GFP ChIP-seq data, however there is a plan to extend this to other ChIP-seq data.
+These will include ChIP-seq data produced in Parker laboratory and being prepared for release and publicly available data for critical TFs and chromatin marks processed by Parker group.

-Nevertheless, 'metagene' runs in the R environment and, our opinion, offers a simple and an accessible way to look into a range of ChIP-seq data in a matter of minutes using a regular personal computer (MacOS or Windows).
+The functionality presented here uses the 'metagene' package for R. Although this is not a , our opinion, offers a simple and an accessible way to look into a range of ChIP-seq data in a matter of minutes using a regular personal computer (MacOS or Windows).
 If your gene set of interest turns out to be enriched for a TF binding, one could follow this up in more details using more sophisticated solutions. deepTools has an extensive manual pages but requires some experience with the command line or Galaxy and preferrably an HPC cluster to speed up the analysis.

 ### Words of caution:
 #### 'metagene' vs. deepTools